ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ### Delegation and Impersonation {#delegation}

+Workloads may need to impersonate or act on behalf of another principal in the system.
+In these scenarios, the workload typically authenticates using its workload identity to a token service, as described in {{?OAUTH-TOKEN-XCHANGE=RFC8693}}.
+The token service then issues a token that can be used for delegation and impersonation.
+In many cases, this will not be an identity credential, but rather an authorization or context credential that delegates authority or permits impersonation for specific actions.
+This token may be bound to a workload identity as described in {{binding}}.

+### Accessing Resources in Other Trust Domains

 When source workloads send authenticated requests to destination workloads or services, those destination workloads may rely on upstream dependencies to fulfill such requests.
 Such access patterns are increasingly common in a microservices architecture.
 While X.509 certificates can be used for point-to-point authentication, services that rely on upstream workloads for answers may use delegation and/or impersonation semantics as described in {{?OAUTH-TOKEN-XCHANGE=RFC8693}}.

 WIMSE credentials constrain the subjects and actors identified in delegation and impersonation tokens to be bound by a trust domain, and to follow their issuing authorities' trust configurations.
 Upstream workloads should consider the security context of delegation and/or impersonation tokens within and across trust domains, when arriving at authorization decisions.